-If you educate, your client about his needs and how overall project will cost in such humble way, the most probably you will get the project.
-It’s not only due to your expertise or skills but due to communicating & educating your client.
+If you educate, your client about his needs and how overall project will cost in such a humble way, then most probably you will get the project.
+It’s not only due to your expertise or skills, but due to communicating & educating your client.

 16. Over Sharing The Unnecessary Things